 This section explicitly sets out the ways in which the issue of recognition may be raised.
 It contemplates that recognition may come up in the context of a pending proceeding (usually, although not always, because one of the parties wants to assert the preclusive effect of the foreign country judgment) or as an original matter.
 When the issue of recognition is raised as an original matter, this section follows those states that have required that the party seeking recognition bring an action on the foreign country judgment requesting that the court recognize the foreign country judgment.
 As is current practice, such an action could, and often would, include a request for relief in addition to recognition, such as a request that the court enforce the judgment or a request for prejudgment relief to preserve assets pending determination of the action.
-The Draft thus preserves the common law action on the foreign country judgment, and makes it the exclusive way in which to seek recognition of a foreign country judgment as an original matter.

-At its April, 2004 drafting committee meeting, the Committee considered and ultimately rejected a provision that would alternatively have allowed the recognition issue to be raised through a registration procedure analogous to that provided by the Uniform Enforcement of Foreign Judgments Act for sister-state judgments.
+At its April 2004 drafting committee meeting, the Committee considered and ultimately rejected a provision that would alternatively have allowed the recognition issue to be raised through a registration procedure analogous to that provided by the Uniform Enforcement of Foreign Judgments Act for sister-state judgments.
 The Committee decided that a registration procedure was not appropriate in the context of recognition of foreign country judgments.
 The Committee concluded that the safeguards that would be required in a foreign country judgment registration procedure in order to adequately protect the judgment debtor would remove most, if not all, of the efficacy of a registration procedure for the judgment creditor.

-A registration procedure represents a balance between the interest of the judgment creditor in obtaining quick and efficient enforcement of a judgment when the judgment debtor has already been provided with an opportunity to litigate the underlying issues and the interest of the judgment debtor in being provided an adequate opportunity to raise and litigate issues regarding whether the foreign country judgment should be recognized.
-In the context of sisterstate judgments, this balance favors use of a truncated procedure such as that found in the Enforcement Act.
+A registration procedure represents a balance between the interest of the judgment creditor in obtaining quick and efficient recognition and enforcement of a judgment when the judgment debtor has already been provided with an opportunity to litigate the underlying issues, and the interest of the judgment debtor in being provided an adequate opportunity to raise and litigate issues regarding whether the foreign country judgment should be recognized.
+In the context of sister-state judgments, this balance favors use of a truncated procedure such as that found in the Enforcement Act.
 Recognition of sister-state judgments normally is mandated by the Full Faith and Credit Clause.
 Courts recognize only a very limited number of grounds for denying full faith and credit to a sister-state judgment - that the rendering court lacked jurisdiction, that the judgment was procured by fraud, that the judgment has been satisfied, or that the limitations period has expired.
 Thus, the judgment debtor with regard to a sister-state judgment normally does not have any grounds for opposing recognition and enforcement of the judgment.
 The extremely limited grounds for denying full faith and credit to a sister-state judgment reflect the fact such judgments will have been rendered by a court that is subject to the same due process limitations and the same overlap of federal statutory and constitutional law as the forum state's courts, and, to a large extent, the same body of court precedent and socio-economic ideas as those shaping the law of the forum state.
 Therefore, there is a strong presumption of fairness and competence attached to a sister-state judgment that justifies use of a registration procedure.